ECCC-ASTD-MRD/gem/README.md

     runmod.sh -dircfg configurations/experience
 ```

-## Modifying the grid and getting meteorological data}
+## Modifying the grid and getting meteorological data

 You can use the script named *grille* in the *scripts* directory to define
 your own grid and visualise it with SPI (see above how to get it).